 So in summary, it’s safe for the dogs and it’s safe for you and your kids.
 Lastly, it’s a super fun way to embrace the snow.
 You can arrange it with the front desk at the Pocono Manor.

-NOTE: It’s super important to dress warm as this is an outdoor activity.
+NOTE: It’s super important to dress warmly as this is an outdoor activity.
 Think hats, ear muffs, gloves and many layers of clothing.
 The jacket that saved me is from Planet Earth.

 Tabitha St. Bernard